-Analysis | Tucker Carlson and Trump baselessly suggest that Ginsburg’s granddaughter lied about justice’s dying wish
+Analysis | Trump’s and Tucker Carlson’s brazen claim about Ruth Bader Ginsburg’s dying wish

 Carlson, meanwhile, said flatly that he doesn’t believe Ginsburg actually dictated this message: “We don’t know actually what Ruth Bader Ginsburg’s final words were.
 Did she really leave this world fretting about a presidential election?
 We don’t believe that for a second."

 The thing is, though, this isn’t some anonymously sourced claim.
 While NPR initially reported it as such, Ginsburg’s granddaughter Clara Spera, whom NPR said took down Ginsburg’s wishes, has confirmed it on the record.
+NPR reporter Nina Totenberg also said Monday that she confirmed the dying wish with Ginsburg’s doctor.

 To argue that Ginsburg actually didn’t say this, then, is to suggest that her grieving granddaughter’s first major action upon her grandmother’s death was to lie about her grandmother’s dying wish.
 That’s a pretty stunning charge.

 An equally big point, though, is that despite Carlson’s protestations, it’s eminently believable that Ginsburg would say something like this.
-Not only has Ginsburg been more outwardly political than most Supreme Court justices, but she’s actually weighed in on precisely this issue before — back in 2016, when Republicans declined to take up Merrick Garland’s nomination.
+Not only has Ginsburg been more outwardly political than most Supreme Court justices, but she’s actually weighed in on precisely this issue before — in 2016, when Republicans declined to take up Merrick Garland’s nomination.

 “That’s their job,” Ginsburg told the New York Times back then, when asked whether Garland deserved hearings.
 “There’s nothing in the Constitution that says the president stops being president in his last year.”

-Ginsburg’s dying wish today is certainly different than what she said should occur in 2016 — perhaps reflecting the standard the GOP effectively changed — but it’s not like she has stayed out of this issue.
+Ginsburg’s dying wish today is certainly different from what she said should occur in 2016 — perhaps reflecting the standard the GOP effectively changed — but it’s not like she has stayed out of this issue.

 Ginsburg also went so far in criticizing Trump in 2016, in fact, that she was forced to apologize for it.
 She had called him a “faker” and said: “He has no consistency about him.
 He says whatever comes into his head at the moment.
 He really has an ego. … How has he gotten away with not turning over his tax returns?
 The press seems to be very gentle with him on that.”